History of the Jews in Spain: Almoravids and Almohads (1085–1215)

 Meanwhile, the Reconquista continued in the north.
 By the early 12th century, conditions for some Jews in the emerging Christian kingdoms were becoming increasingly favourable.
 As had happened during the reconstruction of towns after the breakdown of authority under the Umayyads, the services of Jews were employed by the Christian leaders, who were increasingly emerging victorious during the later Reconquista.
-The Jews' knowledge of the language and the culture of the enemy, their skills as diplomats and professionals and their desire for relief from intolerable conditions rendered their services of great value to the Christians during the Reconquista, the very same reasons that they had proved useful to the Arabs in the early stages of the Moslem invasion.
+The Jews' knowledge of the language and the culture of the enemy, their skills as diplomats and professionals and their desire for relief from intolerable conditions rendered their services of great value to the Christians during the Reconquista, the very same reasons that they had proved useful to the Arabs in the early stages of the Muslim invasion.
 The necessity of having conquerors settle in reclaimed territories also outweighed the prejudices of anti-Semitism, at least while the Islamic threat was imminent.
 Thus, as conditions in Islamic Iberia worsened, immigration to Christian principalities increased.

 The Jews from the Muslim south were not entirely secure in their northward migrations, however.
 Old prejudices were compounded by newer ones.
-Suspicions of complicity with Islam were alive, and Jews who immigrated from Muslim territories spoke the Muslim language.
+Suspicions of complicity with Islam were alive, and Jews who immigrated from Muslim territories spoke Arabic.
 However, many of the newly-arrived Jews of the north prospered during the late eleventh and early twelfth centuries.
 The majority of Latin documentation regarding Jews during the period refers to their landed property, fields and vineyards.

 In many ways, life had come full circle for the Sephardim of al-Andalus.
 As conditions became more oppressive in the areas under Muslim rule during the 12th and the 13th centuries, Jews again looked to an outside culture for relief.
 Christian leaders of reconquered cities granted them extensive autonomy, and Jewish scholarship recovered and developed as communities grew in size and importance (Assis, p.
 18).
 However, the Reconquista Jews never reached the same heights as had those of the Golden Age.